IOHprofiler/IOHClustering/README.md

 )
 ```

-This example demonstrates how to define a custom evaluation function for clustering problems and integrate it into the **IOHClustering** framework.
+This example demonstrates how to integrate a custom evaluation function into the **IOHClustering** framework.

 ## Tutorials